Pros vs. Joes No. 16: Frank Peters at 78: ‘Everything has been replaced except my balls and my brain, and they’re both still working’

 KE: You ran for governor of Oregon as an independent in 1982.
 What was your platform?

 FP: The slogan was “An Oregon for Oregonians.”
 We wanted to focus on tourism, because that gives an immediate return.
-We would give rewards to somebody who would invite somebody form somewhere else to visit us.
+We would give rewards to somebody who would invite somebody from somewhere else to visit us.
 You’d get whatever we could figure out how to make it worth your while.
 It would have worked.

 KE: You needed only 1,000 signatures to get you on the ballot.
 You didn’t get them.